 To sum this up, use you head about your dog’s condition and don’t overdo anything.

-When I am training a new dog, I simply take her out on a harness and allow her to pull.
+You also want your dog to distinguish between PULLING and WALKING ON LEASH WITHOUT PULLING.
 When we walk we always allow the dogs to sniff.
-That generally results in pulling.
-I don’t use neck collars to walk my dogs anymore.
-If I don’t want pulling, I use a front attach harness.
-You can teach your dog to walk nicely and sniff (which is what walks are for – the dog to sniff) using a front attach harness and pull using a back-attach harness.
+If not properly trained, that generally results in pulling.
+If I don’t want pulling, I use a front attach harness and do the proper training.
+You can teach your dog to walk nicely and sniff (which is what walks are for – the dog to sniff) using a front attach harness and to pull using a back-attach harness.

 I like to make this distinction because we sled.
 Some people won’t be sledding and will prefer to use a back attach harness for walking.
 That is fine.